 Moreover, the word ‘Guptkashi’ has historical relevances in the epic of Mahabharata.
 However, the religious significance of Guptkashi is equated next to that of Varanasi which is referred to as the most pious of all Hindu pilgrimage sites.

-The name ‘Guptkashi’ has historical roots in Mahabharata.
-Also, the religious importance of Guptkashi is considered next to that of Varanasi, which is believed to be the most pious of all Hindu pilgrimage places.
-Another important temple present in the town is Ardhnareshwara temple, which contains a half-man and half-woman form of Shiva and Parvati.
-It is also a part of the Char Dham Yatra destinations within Uttarakhand.
+Another temple of utmost importance present in the town is Ardhnareshwara temple.
+Further, this temple contains a half-man and half-woman form of Shiva-Parvati.
+Moreover, this temple is also a significant part of the Char Dham Yatra destinations within Uttarakhand.
 Take this divine yatra now.

-What are the timings of Vishwanath Temple Guptkashi?
+What are the timings of Vishwanath Temple in Guptkashi?

 Here are the timings of Vishwanath Temple Guptkashi:

 What is the significance of Guptakshi’s Vishwanath Temple?

 Vishwanath Temple Guptkashi holds significance as the place where Lord Shiva put out the matrimonial proposal before Goddess Parvati.
 However, the wedding ceremony was organised at Triyuginarayan Temple.
 Moreover, this temple draws similarities in structure with other temples in Uttarakhand, such as the Kedarnath temple.

 This beautiful site is made of stone and has a high tower above the sanctum.
 Furthermore, the main gate of the temple portrays an image of ‘Bhairav’, which is a form of Lord Shiva.
 On the other hand, the walls have lotus images.
 Also, the entrance has two ‘dwarpalakas’ or entrance-guards inscribed on it.